Looking to make deep fried turkey without oil?

-How to make deep fried turkey without oil!
 Every year, for the past 16 years, we’ve deep-fried a turkey for Thanksgiving.
-It took a near-accident near year 2 for us to realize that there must be a better way than to dangerously heat up 6 gallons of cooking oil on my front porch!
-In the recipe, you’ll learn:
+It took a near-accident around year 2 for us to realize that there must be a better way than to dangerously heat up 6 gallons of cooking oil on my front porch!
+In this recipe, you’ll learn:

 - Impossibly juicy, never-overcooked turkey with crisp-crackling skin